brisbia/Reading_vs_doing/Bayesian readme.txt

 The .odc files are designed for use in WinBUGS.
 Each "Model" file contains the model specifications, and has a corresponding "inits" file containing the initial values of the parameters.
+The "Data" files contain the data corresponding to the Model with the same name.
+DataAllChapters contains the data for ModelBase, ModelHighPrecision, and ModelLowPrecision.

 The following list summarizes the analysis performed in each Model file: